Dukhan: Road

 The first road in Dukhan was built in 1940 to connect the oil camp to Doha.
-Travel by car to the capital took approximately 3 hours.
+Travel by car to the capital took approximately three hours.
 The only other form of transport to the capital at this time was by boat through Zekrit jetty, located 7 mi away from the camp.
 A second road was built in 1948 to connect Dukhan to Umm Bab and Mesaieed.
 In the 1970s, the Salwa Road was developed to link all four of the aforementioned areas.
 The total road system was 2.2 sqkm by the 1990s.

-In 2014, Dukhan Highway, the road linking Dukhan to Doha, was reconstructed by the Public Works Authority as part of a $384.5 m project.
+In 2014, Dukhan Highway, the road linking Dukhan to Doha, was reconstructed by the Public Works Authority as part of a 384.5 million dollar project.

 Air

 Dukhan Airport, constructed in the late 1930s, was Qatar's first-ever airport but was eventually made obsolete by the Doha International Airport, opened in 1959.
 The airport grounds were left in ruins with some buildings (like the control tower) preserved.
 This airport is not related to the new Dukhan / Tamim Airbase, which was built in 2018.